Lethal Service – Quick Guide

 - 2751 – alternative spherical head to shell attachment is not for lethal service

 With interpretations now available on line at cstools.asme.org/Interpretation/SearchInterpretation.cfm it is now easier to find relevant and up to date interpretations.
-A search for “BPV Section VIII Div 1” keyword: “lethal” returns 44 records.
+A search for “BPV Section VIII Div 1” keyword: “lethal” returns many records.
 The comments on the most interesting lethal service interpretations are listed below.
-Refer to the actual interpretations for the actual text.
+Refer to the actual interpretations for the full text.

 - VIII-1-01-118 and VIII-1-83-77R – ERW pipe may only be used if the long seam is radiographed

 - VIII-82-65 – volumetric examination of category D joints is not always required